 Small Hive Beetles can “hunker down” and tuck in their head and legs.
 The best our bees can do is to corral the beetles into corners.
 Here, the worker stands guard and prevents the beetles’ escape.

 The best treatment for small hive beetles is a plan that stops the issue at the adult beetle level.

 Small Hive Beetle Larva Infestations

-Again, we want to control the number of adult beetles in the hive to prevent a large population of larva.
+Again, we want to control the number of adult beetles in the hive to prevent a beetle larva.

-Wax Moth Larva and Small Hive Beetle Larva Look Similar
+Wax Moth Larva or Small Hive Beetle Larva?

 Because new beekeepers often find it difficult to distinguish between Wax Moth larva and Hive Beetle larva – they may not identify the problem correctly.

 Some of the same situations, like a weak hive low in population, can result in an infestation of either pest.
 But it is good to know exactly what we are dealing with.